jiehu-jessica/jiehu-jessica.github.io/_pages/about.md

 Welcome to my website!

 My name is Jie Hu, and I'm currently pursuing my Ph.D. at center for Data Science, Peking University.
-I obtained my B.S. in Applied Mathematics at Tongji University in 2023.
+I obtained my B.S. in Applied Mathematics from Tongji University in 2023.

 During my first year rotation, I'm very fortunated to be advised by [Prof.Kun Yuan](https://kunyuan827.github.io) in the first semester.